WICG/media-feeds/explainer.md

 3. User closes tab.

-4. The next day, the browser surfaces a suggestion on the NTP to watch the first episode of season 2.
-Currently, sites that want to recommend next videos do so with their own notifications; this way the UA can automatically do so across sites and with higher quality and control by the user.
+4. The next day, the browser surfaces a suggestion on the new tab page to watch the first episode of season 2.
+Currently, sites that want to recommend next videos do so with their own notifications; this way the user agent can automatically do so across sites and with higher quality and control by the user.

 ## Design